Volunteering with Medical Detection Dogs

 How often would I have to bring the dog to the Centre?

-Socialisers need to attend a class with their trainer fortnightly, which are often held at the Centre.
+Puppy Socialisers need to attend a class with their trainer fortnightly, which are often held at the centre (or a village hall where the Trainer and Puppy Socialisers are based at a regional hub).

 Fosterers need to be able to bring the dog to work at our Centre in Great Horwood up to 5 days a week when on a project, but at times it could be as infrequent as 2 or 3 days a month.